 A community vibe and warm hearth await visitors – along with the chance to get involved in sacred, creative activism in defence of our wild spaces.

-Sing with trees, grieve for lost species, celebrate nature’s bounty and cycles, learn about the international Extinction Rebellion… or just take some time out from the hustle of festival life.
+Sing with trees, grieve for lost species, celebrate nature’s bounty and cycles, learn about and show solidarity with international indigenous activism… or just take some time out from the hustle of festival life.
 Discover how to tread lightly on the earth and to protect the commons – land, air, water – that belong to us all.

 The central fire and communal shelters are open and inviting for stories and music, poetry and workshops.